Sparse Suffix and LCP Array: Simple, Direct, Small, and Fast: A Simple Parameterized Algorithm

 Consider the array $A'$ as it is built in Lines 4-7.
 By Lemma~\ref{lem:improved-1}, the suffixes of $\SSA_1$ are sorted up to their length-$\ell$ prefix; since the entries of $A'$ appear in the same order as they appear in $\SSA_1$, this must also be the case for $A'$.
 Because the suffixes of $A'$ are already sorted correctly up to their length-$\ell$ prefix, it must be that for every position $j \in [1,b']$, $A'[j]$ and $\SSA'[j]$ have the same length-$\ell$ prefix.
 Now note that if $\SSA_1[i]$ appears in position $j$ in $A'$, then $\SSA_2[i]$ will take the value from $\SSA'[j]$.
 Since $A'[j]$ and $\SSA'[j]$ have a length-$\ell$ common prefix, $\SSA_1[i]$ and $\SSA_2[i]$ must as well. \end{proof}

-\begin{lemma} $\SSA_2 = \SSA$ as returned by Algorithm~\ref{alg:improved} contains the suffixes of $A$ sorted lexicographically. \end{lemma} \begin{proof} We prove this by showing that for any two consecutive positions $i$ and $i + 1$, $\SSA_2[i]$ and $\SSA_2[i + 1]$ appear in the right order.
+\begin{lemma} The instance $\SSA_2$ of $\SSA$ returned at the end of \textsc{Parameterized-Algo} (Line 14), contains the suffixes of $A$ sorted lexicographically. \end{lemma} \begin{proof} We prove this by showing that for any two consecutive positions $i$ and $i + 1$, $\SSA_2[i]$ and $\SSA_2[i + 1]$ appear in the right order.
 Let $\SSA_1$ be the instance of $\SSA$ after the first invocation of \textsc{Main-Algo}.

 We already know that $\SSA_1$ is sorted correctly up to $\ell$ positions.
 This means that for any $i$, if the longest common prefix of $\SSA_1[i]$ and $\SSA_1[i + 1]$ is shorter than $\ell$, they already appear in the correct order in this array.
 If neither suffix is overwritten after the second phase, this is also trivially the case for them in $\SSA_2$.